My journey in design built environments that perform better

 People are the driving force of Future Wellness Design

-We design and build a space to work (survive) and play (pleasure).
+We design and build a space to work (survive) and to play (pleasure).

 From the beginning of our design phase, we always put people's multi-sensories wellness as our design goal.
 The question is how do we integrate Building Physics Science Design Seamlessly into Other Disciplines such as Architecture, Mechanical, Electrical, Plumbing, and so on to create a Physical Environment that improves Human Emotions, and intellectual and Social Life?